Mick Murray (leader): Legal issues

 In August 2019 while living on bail while he faced fraud charges, Murray was allowed to leave Australia for a vacation in Thailand, but was refused entry into Thailand.
 The decision to allow Murray while living on bail to leave Australia was controversial in Victoria with Michael O'Brien of the Victoria Liberal Party saying: "We are clearly seeing real problems in our justice system here in Victoria where a bikie not only gets bail, but has it relaxed so he can travel overseas."
-In November 2021, Murray along with John Voitin, Richie Graham and Debbie Pitman was charged with tax evasion that they were alleged to have committed between August 2014-March 2018.
+In November 2021, Murray along with John Voitin, Richie Graham and Debbie Pitman was charged with tax evasion that they were alleged to have committed between August 2014 to March 2018.
 On 28 April 2022, Murray was arrested and charged with first degree murder in connection with the slaying of Mitat Rasimi in Dandenong in 2019.
 Rasimi was murdered on 3 March 2019, being shot dead inside of his car.
 Rasimi was said to be debt to the Comanchero.
 On 9 November 2022, at a preliminary hearing (the Australian equivalent of an American grand jury) the tax evasion charges were thrown out by Magistrate Keiran Gilligan who ruled that the Crown had failed to present sufficient evidence of tax evasion for the case to go to trial.

 After Murray's arrest, the Sydney chapter president Allan Meehan replaced him as national president.
 Mark Lauchs of the Queensland's University of Technology told the media: "They’ve been running from Sydney, but they’ve been getting a lot of harassment.
 So there’s been a lot of police activity against the Comancheros and their associates in the last two weeks.
 It’s going to be a lot easier to run it from Melbourne than from Sydney because he doesn’t have to worry about anti-association laws."